 Your cart is currently empty.Continue Shopping

-New YouGov research (Feb 2019) launched by the Eve Appeal, the UK’s leading gynaecological cancer charity has found that poor quality and embarrassed conversations between healthcare professionals (HCPS) and patients is leading to delayed diagnosis.
+Research by the Eve Appeal, the UK’s leading gynaecological cancer charity (2019) found that poor quality and embarrassed conversations between healthcare professionals (HCPS) and patients is leading to delayed diagnosis.

 Nearly half (47%) said that women not knowing the correct terminology for their reproductive anatomy to be able to explain what their symptoms were, could lead to a delay in diagnosis of a gynaecological cancer.
 88% of medical professionals feel that helping patients to express their thoughts or clearly describe their symptoms results in better care.

 Worryingly, 1 in 5 women (18%) agreed with statements saying a tampon would interfere with urination as they lack basic anatomical knowledge that menstruation and urination involve two different holes, the urethra and the vagina.
 This total rises to 43% of men which is why we need to educate everyone about gynaecological health.

 These results show that we urgently need to change the way in which we address womens gynaecological health.
 This is why the GET LIPPY campaign provides women with the right information and confidence to talk clearly about their anatomy and signs and symptoms to help diagnosis of health issues, including menstrual and hormonal issues and the 5 gynaecological cancers.

 Eve Appeal have created an easy to use Get Lippy checklist to help your doctor help you so you can get the most out of a short 10 minute appointment when you have a gynaecological issue, to help you know your body when something feels abnormal and to allay feelings of embarrassment, fear and lack of knowledge when you do make an appointment to see your GP.

 You can also support research into gynaecological cancers by donating to Eve Appeal.